Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 What your firm needs Generalist MSP Law-Firm-Ready MSP (Lockbaud)

 Practice management software "We'll open a ticket with the vendor."
-Real support for firms running Clio, LEAP, MyCase, PracticePanther, CosmoLex, ProLaw, Tabs3, Timeslips.
+A team comfortable working around firms using Clio, LEAP, MyCase, PracticePanther, CosmoLex, ProLaw, Tabs3, and Timeslips.

 Compliance posture "Yes, we do compliance."
-Security and processes designed to support ABA Model Rules 1.1 and 1.6.
+Security and processes built to support firms taking ABA technology and confidentiality obligations seriously.

 Backup reliability Nightly backups, untested.
-Tested restores, immutable off-site copies, retention configured to your firm's requirements.
+Tested restores, off-site backups, and retention planning appropriate to the firm's environment.

 Response SLA 4 business hours, if you're lucky.
 Same-day response during business hours.
 On-site when remote can't fix it.

 Legal-workflow readiness "What's e-discovery?"
-Infrastructure ready for legal-hold and discovery, even if your firm runs the workflow.
+Infrastructure that better supports legal-hold and discovery workflows, even when the firm owns the workflow itself.

 Point of contact A ticket queue and shifting techs.
 A named person who knows your firm.